 Batterway Spice Puffs

-"They reminded me a bit of donut holes, except that they aren’t fried!
-Paired with some fresh fruit, they also are a great addition to a weekend brunch."
-Jen S
+Similar to doughnut holes, but they are baked, not fried!
+Paired with some fresh fruit, they are a great addition to a weekend brunch.

 Yield: 2½ dozen puffs

 For the dough:

 - 2 packages (4½ tsp, ½oz, 14g) RED STAR Active Dry Yeast